 A recurring theme on the wishlist is for a village shop/post office, pub and medical centre, together with the creation of a communal meeting place/café.
 Another suggestion is dual purpose use of the church.
 More community activities at the village hall and review of the use of the Upper Play Area across from Bearley Green are also items on the improvements agenda from comments received at various Parish meetings.

-The Action Plan for the period of this Plan 2019-2031 is included in Appendix 2.
-It will be subject to reviews in accordance with Policy MA1.
+The Action Plan for 2019-2031 is included in Appendix 2.
+It will be subject to regular reviews at Parish Council meetings.